sagemath/trac_to_gh/Issue 9183.md

 # Issue 9183: creating an expect element can modify a previously created expect element

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9183

 Original creator: saliola